Do you suffer from dry eye? Is MG probing right for you?

 What is Meibomian Gland Probing (MGP)?

+MG probes mechanically access the meibomian glands, ensuring patency and allowing flow of meibum, proven essential for eye health and moisture.
 As glands are probed, you may hear popping indicating the breakup of scar tissue surrounding glands and equilibration of pressure inside the gland.
-This scar tissue squeezes at various points along the gland, and is the essential discovery that probing targets.
+This scar tissue constricts the duct at various points along the gland.
+As Dr. Maskin likes to say, “It’s all about the pop!” as patients have correlated this sensation with immediate relief of lid tenderness.

-Probing Meibomian Glands is a key element of a dry eye treatment plan.
+Probing meibomian glands is a key element of a dry eye treatment plan.
 Also, be sure to talk to you doctor about possible co-morbidities (additional conditions or diagnoses contributing to your dry eye).
+Without adequate treatment of underlying and co-existing conditions, your Meibomian Glands may once again become impacted by scar tissue with blockage of essential meibum flow.